Chriacus: Species

-There are nine species currently recognized in the genus.
+Affinities

 Like most early placental mammals, the classification of Chriacus in relation to other groups is disputed.
-Halliday et al. (2015) consider it a member of the family Oxyclaenidae, a sister group to Palaeoryctids and Creodonts, while Tabuce et al. (2011) classify it as an arctocyonid, most closely related to Loxolophus, then Arctocyon, and allied to the Mesonychia.
+Halliday et al. (2015) consider it a member of the family Oxyclaenidae, a sister group to palaeoryctids and creodonts, while Tabuce et al. (2011) classify it as an arctocyonid, most closely related to Loxolophus, then Arctocyon, and allied to the Mesonychia.

 This difference mirrors the history of the mammals classified as arctocyonids.
-They were first considered creodonts (imagined to be the ancestors of modern carnivores), and then "condylarths," (imagined to be the ancestors of hoofed mammals).
-Modern studies suggest the confusion is due to the fact that ungulates, carnivores, and creodonts are related groups, and flesh-eating lineages and adaptations evolved within each of them.
+They were first considered creodonts (imagined to be the ancestors of modern carnivorans), and then "condylarths" (imagined to be the ancestors of hoofed mammals).
+Modern studies suggest the confusion is due to the fact that ungulates, carnivorans, and creodonts are related groups, and flesh-eating lineages and adaptations evolved within each of them.
 Chriacus lies somewhere within the range of their early relatives.